Alfonso the Battler

 Alfonso I (c.
 1073/1074 – 7 September 1134), called the Battler or the Warrior (el Batallador), was King of Aragon and Navarre from 1104 until his death in 1134.
 He was the second son of King Sancho Ramírez and successor of his brother Peter I. With his marriage to Urraca, queen regnant of Castile, León and Galicia, in 1109, he began to use, with some justification, the grandiose title Emperor of Spain, formerly employed by his father-in-law, Alfonso VI.
 Alfonso the Battler earned his sobriquet in the Reconquista.
-He won his greatest military successes in the middle Ebro, where he conquered Zaragoza in 1118 and took Ejea, Tudela, Calatayud, Borja, Tarazona, Daroca, and Monreal del Campo.
+He won his greatest military successes in the middle Ebro, where he conquered Zaragoza in 1118 and later took Ejea, Tudela, Calatayud, Borja, Tarazona, Daroca, and Monreal del Campo.
 He died in September 1134 after an unsuccessful battle with the Muslims at the Battle of Fraga.

-His nickname comes from the Aragonese version of the Chronicle of San Juan de la Peña (c.
+Alfonso's nickname comes from the Aragonese version of the Chronicle of San Juan de la Peña (c.
 1370), which says that "they called him lord Alfonso the battler because in Spain there wasn't as good a knight who won twenty-nine battles" (clamabanlo don Alfonso batallador porque en Espayna no ovo tan buen cavallero que veynte nueve batallas vençió).